-For Large Development Projects it is likely that the approach to planning would be via the Outline Planning Application route, which would establish the principle of development, use and scale of development in advance of undertaking detailed technical work.
+It is likely that the approach to securing planning permission for large development projects will be via the outline planning application route to establish the ‘principle of development in advance of undertaking potentially abortive detailed technical work.

-It is now crucial to establish certain parameters and design principles to development proposals to give more clarity to what is actually being proposed and what has been assessed as part of the Design & Access Statement, Transport Assessment and Environmental Statement.
-Based upon the new guidelines and ATLAS’ experience, we believe that Outline Applications should now include specific parameter plans as a formal part of the application material to identify the following:
+In ATLAS view, it is crucial to establish certain parameters and design principles to development proposals to give more clarity to what is actually being proposed and what has been assessed as part of the Design & Access Statement, Transport Assessment and Environmental Statement.
+Based upon the new guidelines and ATLAS’ experience, we believe that Outline Applications should include specific parameter plans as a formal part of the application material to identify the following: